Santa Monica Public Transportation

 The Metro E Line (323-466-3876) connects Santa Monica by light rail to Downtown Los Angeles in under 50 minutes, with three stations located in Santa Monica.
 Additionally, with the ability to connect to Pasadena, San Fernando Valley, South Bay, Long Beach and dozens of points in between, visitors can travel to and from Santa Monica easily.

-Pedestrians can also use an app to hail the Santa Monica Circuit, golf cart–style cabs that offer a complimentary lift anywhere in their service area between Wilshire Boulevard and Marine Street, and from the ocean to Fifth Street.
-Carts operate from 11am to 9pm, with later hours on weekends.
+Pedestrians can also use an app to hail the Santa Monica Circuit, golf cart–style electric vehicles that offer a complimentary lift anywhere in their service area between Wilshire Boulevard and Marine Street, and from the ocean to Fifth Street.
+Carts operate from 11:30am to 9pm.
 Many local hotels also offer car service around town.